All Products

 kubectl -n csdr create secret generic alibaba-addon-secret --from-literal='access-key-id=<your AccessKey ID>' --from-literal='access-key-secret=<your AccessKey Secret>'

-Replace <your AccessKey ID> and <your AccessKey Secret> with the AccessKey pair that you obtained in the preceding step.
+You need to replace <your AccessKey ID> and <your AccessKey Secret> in the preceding code with the AccessKey information that you obtained in the previous step.

 Step 2: Install migrate-controller